codethesaurus/codethesaur.us/README.md

 1. In your browser, visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) or [http://localhost:8000/](http://localhost:8000/)
 1. Press CTRL+C in the terminal to stop the server.

-### Docker container

-If you want, you can run and develop the application within docker container.
-To do this, firstly you have to make sure that you have docker installed and running on you local machine.
-If you don't, [here](https://docs.docker.com/get-docker/) you can see how to get it.
-To build the app inside a docker container, follow the following steps:

-1. Firstly, build the docker image based on the supplied Dockerfile `docker build -t cthesaurus-img .`
-1. Then, run the docker container by using the image that you've just created ``docker run --name codethesaurus-container -dti -p 8000:8000 -v `pwd`:/code cthesaurus-img``
-1. You can check if the container is up and running by invoking `docker container ls` - your container should be present on the list, its name should be set to "codethesaur-container".
-1. Django development server is run automatically when you run the container - page should be available at localhost:8000.
-1. You can attach to the container by running `docker attach codethesaurus-container` - after you attach, you have to stop the development server by CTRL+C key combination.
-After that, you have access to the command line interface inside the container, where you can invoke django managment commands.
-1. To edit the respository, do it in your local directory on your machine - the changes that you make will be reflected in the container, thanks to the mounting of the filesystem, which was specified by ``-v `pwd`:/code`` option during `docker run ...` command execution.

 ## Contributing

 Check out the [Contributing Guide](CONTRIBUTING.md) to learn more about how you can help add more language data, fix bugs, or add features!